-Does your creativity have you going through life feeling like a square peg trying to fit into a round hole?
+Does your creativity have you feeling like a square peg trying to fit into a round hole?

-There are many things I appreciate about getting older.
+There are many things I appreciate about getting older, like:

 When you’re going through school, everyone is trying to teach you to get better at stuff you’re weak at.